 To test this idea, we developed a behavioral task for monkeys that would make motion behaviorally relevant and necessary for shape recognition (Chapter 2) and recorded neural responses in inferior temporal cortex during the task (Chapter 3).
 The two-alternative forced choice matching task required monkeys to match a shape to a target with variable levels of shape and motion information that could be used to guide responses.
 Gaussian blur was used to variably degrade target shapes and reduce their clarity down to a level where only motion information could be used.
 We first used passive viewing stimuli to assess how individual neurons responded to the various levels of target clarity and motion.
 We then used responses during the active task to look at interactions between target clarity and motion.
 Interestingly, we discovered that some neurons preferred blurry shapes over crisp ones, and that some responded to some motion conditions and not others.
 These neurons did not always exhibit both kinds of responses, but we did find an interaction between sensitivity to motion and sensitivity to shape clarity.
 Neurons that responded best to middle-range clarity levels were more likely to exhibit motion sensitivity.

 Reports of inferior temporal cortical neurons responding better to degraded images than crisp ones are limited (none known to date), but it is not surprising that there would be visual coding of degraded images in this way, as somehow the brain does achieve recognition under various kinds of visual ambiguity (Emadi & Esteki 2013; Wyatt 2012).
 Typical studies in inferior temporal cortex have often used rapid presentation of clear images in initial surveys for neurons, selected cells based on image sensitivity and selectivity using single electrodes, and averaged across neurons to analyze population responses, all of which could obscure the properties of individual responses (and averaging did obscure individual response characteristics in our data, Chapter 3).
 As recording technologies continue to allow us to record from more and more neurons simultaneously, inspection of individual units will be less possible, so we must maintain the ability to understand heterogeneity in individual responses even in population analyses.
 Perhaps most neurons in inferior temporal cortex respond to clear images, and those that respond better to blurry shapes are sparse.
-Our data does not really support this, as a nearly even number of neurons were found having selectivity for blurry shapes and crisp ones, and there appeared to be a gradient of responses (not just two distinct classes).
+Our data do not really support this, as a nearly even number of neurons were found having selectivity for blurry shapes and crisp ones, and there appeared to be a gradient of responses (not just two distinct classes).
 Furthermore, the different kinds of responses could be observed within 100μm of each other on the multi-channel probe, suggesting that neurons with differing response properties are highly intermingled, and possibly interconnected.
 Future work could investigate the properties of these neurons that seem to select for degraded images.
 This would require a slightly different approach than most single unit recording studies in inferior temporal cortex.